mukulls/News-Hunt/README.md

 # Samachaar
-A API based news website
+An API based news website
+This website is made from the core or basic development languages which are : HTML, CSS, JavaScript.
+I used the News API to combine the latest news to my code.